 Many state and local governments offer tax credits and incentives for companies with buildings that attain LEED certification.
 Other potential financial benefits include:

-- By building data centers with bicycle or public transportation access for employees, improved exterior views, interior air quality and sunlight, studies show employee health, morale, and productivity also improves.
+• By building data centers with bicycle or public transportation access for employees, improved exterior views, interior air quality, and sunlight, studies show employee health, morale, and productivity also improve.

 Large corporate hosting and colocation providers like Digital Realty Trust and Internap are working very hard to achieve LEED certification standards.

-LEED certified data centers are built with materials from local manufacturers.
-Waste is diverted to recycling facilities where ever possible.
+LEED-certified data centers are built with materials from local manufacturers.
+Waste is diverted to recycling facilities wherever possible.

-In years past, a single managed IT services facility could demand as much energy as a small town.
-As responsible environmental strategies are increasingly adopted, these buildings are being retrofitted with equipment, systems and practices which are less costly and better for the planet.
+In years past, a single-managed IT services facility could demand as much energy as a small town.
+As responsible environmental strategies are increasingly adopted, these buildings are being retrofitted with equipment, systems, and practices that are less costly and better for the planet.

-If your data center environment is not currently LEED-ready, there are many affordable, actionable steps you can take towards getting credits toward certification.
-The benefits described in this article are significant for your bottom line cost reduction, employee well-being, shareholder value and for the benefit of the planet.
+If your data center environment is not currently LEED-ready, there are many affordable, actionable steps to get credits toward certification.
+The benefits described in this article are significant for your bottom-line cost reduction, employee well-being, shareholder value and for the benefit of the planet.

 Has your company established a mandate for LEED certification, or have you already achieved one of the LEED certification tiers?
 How has it impacted your business?
 Tell us about it in the comments section below.